 - B1.
 Observe/interpret/manipulate/understand/translate oral/written/visual signs denoting music - B2.
-Synthesise and deploy a wide range of knowledge and experience of the repertoire(s) studied - B3.
+Synthesise and deploy a wide range of knowledge and experience of the repertoire(s) studied

+- B3.
 Understand theoretical and aesthetic systems and relate theory and practice to each other - B4.
 Assimilate relevant scholarly literature and relate its insights to the practice and experience of music - B5.
-Critically assess concepts and hypotheses in the light of evidence, and apply insights and discoveries in one area of study to another - B6.
+Critically assess concepts and hypotheses in the light of evidence, and apply insights and discoveries in one area of study to another, which may include other arts and sciences in a multidisciplinary context - B6.
 Relate music to its historical, social, cultural, political, philosophical, economic, spiritual and religious context, and relate processes of change in music to historical, social and other factors - B7.
-Confront, explore and assimilate unfamiliar musical sounds, concepts, repertoires and practices
+Confront, explore and assimilate unfamiliar musical sounds, concepts, repertoires and practices across the range of musical cultures studied